hlaaftana/Nimbot/README.md

   }

 cmd "say":
-  allow respond(args) # allow is alias for asyncCheck for ignoring result of async procs
+  asyncCheck respond(args) # asyncCheck is how you discard async calls

 init()
 ```